Gmail contact-based filtering

 Can Gmail filter senders not in my contacts?

-Gmail can filter individual senders, words, labels, and categories, but it does not provide one native condition for every sender who is not in Google Contacts.
+Gmail can filter individual senders, words, and labels, but it does not offer a native rule for every sender who is not in your contacts.

-No. KeepKnown moves outsider mail to a separate label instead of deleting it, so important messages from new senders remain recoverable.
+No. KeepKnown routes outsider mail to a separate label so important messages from new senders can still be found.

 Related inbox workflows